Why “Good Content” Doesn’t Turn Into Pipeline

 Sometimes the missing piece is a POV.

 You can write something clear, helpful, and well-structured, but if it sounds like everyone else, it kind of just washes over you.
-I catch myself skimming anything with that overt AI cadence, even when it’s technically right.
-By the time I get to the end, there’s nothing that really stuck or made me think of that company any differently.
+I tune out sameness, and it’s only getting worse.
+I catch myself skimming anything with an overt AI cadence, even if it’s technically right.
+By the time I get to the end, there’s nothing that really sticks or makes me think of the company any differently.

-I see it a lot with teams that are consistent and publish regularly.
-On paper, everything looks right.
-But if you cross out their company name, it could come from almost anyone.
+I encounter the missing POV problem a lot with teams that are consistent and publish regularly.
+On paper, everything looks right, but if you cross out their company name, it could come from almost anyone.
 It’s “good,” so you might get a bit of engagement in the moment, maybe some steady traffic, but it doesn’t really turn into anything more.
-It just… exists.

-This is usually where you see teams sticking to a set number of blog posts each month, because that’s the cadence they landed on years ago.
+This is also where you typically see teams sticking to a set number of blog posts each month, because that’s the cadence they landed on years ago.
 It’s mostly top-of-funnel, broad, easy-to-produce content that never quite builds into that feeling of “this is the company that gets it.”

 Sometimes the issue isn’t the content itself; it’s that no one ever sees it.

-Conversely, and cruelly, you can have genuinely sharp thinking, a strong POV, and ideas that are actually useful to someone, but if none of it shows up when they go looking, whether that’s in traditional search, in LLMs, or in other places where buyers are actually making decisions, it kind of doesn’t matter.
+Conversely, and cruelly, you can have genuinely sharp thinking, a strong POV, and ideas in formats that are actually useful to someone, but if none of it shows up when they go looking, whether that’s in traditional search, in LLMs, or in other places where they’re making decisions, it kind of doesn’t matter.

 I keep seeing CMOs say some version of the same thing: that buyers aren’t sitting on your blog waiting to be educated; they’re figuring things out in Slack groups, on LinkedIn threads, on review sites, and in conversations with peers.
-So we know the blog isn’t where decisions actually get made, but it’s hard to move away from autopilot content creation.
+SO WE ALL KNOW the blog isn’t where decisions actually get made, but it’s hard to move away from autopilot content creation.

 The teams that seem to get more out of their content aren’t necessarily writing more; they’re just not assuming the job is done once something is published.
-There’s usually a bit of extra thought around how that idea shows up again, in different formats, in places where people are already paying attention.
+There’s usually a bit of extra thought around how that idea shows up again, in different formats and in places where people are already paying attention.
+Distribution, people!

 They’ll develop one strong idea and then:

-Turn it into three or four posts that meet people where they already are;
+Turn it into three or four posts that meet people where they hang out;

-Build a simple asset around it that’s easy to share internally; and
+Build a simple checklist around it that’s easy to share internally; and

 Make sure it’s something that can surface on your website when someone asks an LLM a real buying question.